Air Fryer French Toast

 Notes

-- Use Thicker Slices of Bread: Thick slices of bread, such as brioche or challah, work best for French toast.
+- Use Thicker Slices of Bread: Thick slices of bread, such as brioche or challah, work best.
 The thicker pieces absorb the custard mixture without becoming too soggy.

-- Dry or Slightly Stale Bread: Leave the bread lightly covered with a paper towel overnight to dry slightly if you only have fresh bread.
-Drying will help the bread hold its shape and prevents it from becoming too mushy during cooking.
+- Dry or Slightly Stale Bread: If you only have fresh bread, leave it lightly covered with a paper towel overnight to dry slightly.
+Drying will help the bread hold its shape and prevent it from becoming too mushy during cooking.

-- Preheat the Air Fryer: Just like preheating an oven, it’s essential to preheat your air fryer.
-Preheating ensures even cooking and helps achieve a crispy exterior.
+- Preheat the Air Fryer: Preheating ensures even cooking and helps achieve a crispy exterior.

 - Soak the Bread Adequately: Dip each slice of bread into the custard mixture, allowing it to soak the bread for a few seconds on each side.
 Make sure both sides are evenly coated but not overly saturated.